Table of Contents

 Most importantly, the levels of SHBG influence how much free testosterone you have in your blood.
 High levels of SHBG are usually associated with low levels of free testosterone.
-This means that less testosterone is available for muscle, brain, and organs.
+Less testosterone is available for muscles, the brain, and organs.

 The vice-versa is also true.
 Lower levels of SHBG are associated with higher levels of free testosterone.
 This can positively influence your mood and libido.

 What Factors Influence Your SHBG Levels?